 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It is the main part of treatment for ALL in children.
-The most common cell killing drugs used to treat ALL are:
+The most common used are:

-It has also been found that steroids are very effective in the treatment of ALL.
-The steroids are artificial versions of natural substances found in the body.
-The steroid normally used for treatment of ALL is called dexamethasone.
+As well as cytotoxic drugs, it has been found that steroid are very effective in the treatment of ALL.
+They are used as artificial versions of the natural substances found in your child’s body.

 UKALL 2011 Clinical Trial

-You will be given full information, and a chance to ask questions, before deciding whether or not you would like your child to take part.
-If you decided that your child will not take part, he or she will receive standard ALL treatment.
+When the trial opens, you will be given full information, and a chance to ask questions about the trial, before being asked to decide whether your child should take part.
+If you decide your child should not take part, he or she will receive standard ALL treatment.

 Stages of treatment

-The exact length of each stage of treatment, and the choice and doses of drugs used at each stage will vary according to the results of the tests, and whether your child is in the trial.
-You will be given detailed information about your child’s treatment and can ask questions at any time.
+The exact length of each stage of treatment and the choice and strength of drugs used will vary according to the results of tests, and whether your child is in the trial.
+Importantly, almost all treatment is delivered as an outpatient.

 - Maintenance phase – This is the longest and gentlest stage of treatment, lasting for two years in girls and three years in boys.
 This stage is needs to prevent the disease from coming back.
-It involves oral treatment with Methotrexate (weekly) and 6-mercaptopurine (daily) along with Vincristine IV chemotherapy every three months and oral steroids along with the vincristine for five days.
+This stage of treatment involves oral treatment with methotrexate (weekly) and 6-mercaptopurine (daily), along with vincristine IV chemotherapy every three months and oral steroids along with the vincristine for five days.
 The oral steroids will be taken every time the patient has the vincristine treatment.

 Side effects of Childhood ALL